 Personal income tax

-Oregon collects state income taxes using a progressive, four-bracket system.
+Oregon collects state income taxes using a progressive 5-bracket system.

 For single taxpayers and married couples filing separate returns:

-For married couples filing jointly, qualifying widow or widower and head-of-household taxpayers, the rates remain the same but the tax brackets are doubled.
+For married couples filing jointly, qualifying widows or widowers, and heads of household, the rates remain the same, but the tax brackets are doubled.

 Oregon personal income tax returns are due April 15 or the next business day if that date falls on a weekend or holiday.